akalinow/TPCReco/GUI/config/README.md

 - `geometryFile` — a path to geometry `.dat` file.
 Geometries for **mini-eTPC** and full scale prototype **ELITPC** are available in *resources*,
 - `resourcesPath` — a path to *resources* directory,
 - `updateInterval` — a refresh rate in online mode,
+- `display` — a configuration of toggleable modes:
+  - `zLogScale` — displays charge on logarithmic scale on the projection histograms ,
+  - `autoZoom` — zooms the projection histograms to maximum charge deposits,
+  - `recoMode` — enables the reconstruction mode,
 - `eventFilter` — a configuration of filter:
   - `enabled` — toggles filtering,
   - `events` — an array of indices of eligible events,